pwighton/bids-specification/src/derivatives/atlas.md

 2	Heschl's Gyrus	Somatomotor	right
 ```

-## Atlas metadata
+## Template metadata

-The `atlas-<label>_description.json` file provides metadata to uniquely identify, describe and characterize the atlas, as well as give proper attribution to the creators.
+The `tpl-<label>_description.json` file provides metadata to uniquely identify, describe and characterize the template, as well as give proper attribution to the creators.
-Additionally, SpatialReference serves the important purpose of unambiguously identifying the space the atlas is labeled in.
+Additionally, SpatialReference serves the important purpose of unambiguously identifying the space the template is in.

 <!-- This block generates a metadata table.
 These tables are defined in